DimensionDataResearch/terraform-provider-ddcloud/CONTRIBUTING.md

 Before you submit a pull request, check that it meets these guidelines:

-1. The pull request should include tests (either unit or acceptance, as appropriate).
+1. Your pull request should target the [development/v1.0](https://github.com/DimensionDataResearch/dd-cloud-compute-terraform/tree/development/v1.0) branch.
-2. If the pull request adds functionality, the docs should be updated.
+2. The pull request should include tests (either unit or acceptance, as appropriate).

-TODO: Set up and document automated build.
-Only run acceptance tests on release branch.
+3. If the pull request adds functionality, the docs should be updated.

 ## Tips